Static File Serving

 📁 Serving a Public Directory

-Section titled “📁 Serving a Public Directory”To serve a folder (e.g. public/
+Section titled “📁 Serving a Public Directory”To serve a folder (e.g. public/) as static content, use the staticFiles() middleware:

 🧪 Example: Serving a Landing Page